gauntlt/gauntlt/README.md

 5. Refer to the features directory for usage examples and please write cucumber features for any new functionality you wish to submit.

-## ATTACK ADAPTERS

-Gauntlt includes attack adapters for the following tools:

-* [curl] [curl]
-* [nmap] [nmap]
-* [sslyze] [sslyze]
-* [sqlmap] [sqlmap]
-* [Garmr] [garmr]

-You will need to install each tool yourself before you can use it with gauntlt.
-However, if you try to use a tool that is not installed or that gauntlt cannot find, you will get a helpful error message from gauntlt with information on how to install and/or configure the tool for use with gauntlt.

-We also include a generic attack adapter that allows you to run anything on the command line, parse its output and check its exit status.

 ## ROADMAP